algorandfoundation/ARCs/ARCs/arc-00xx.md

 ## Motivation

 The Algorand Standard Asset (ASA) is an excellent building block for on-chain applications.
-It is battle-tested and widely adopted and supported by SDKs, wallets, and dApps.
+It is battle-tested and widely supported by SDKs, wallets, and dApps.

 However, the ASA lacks in flexibility and configurability.
 For instance, once issued it can't be re-configured (its unit name, decimals, maximum supply).